makrai/notes/futrell-2501-linguists-stopped-worrying.md

 * ? humans and neural networks are just so different that one is not informative about the other (Kodner+ 2023).
 We believe not.
 First,
-  1. the success of neural networks weakens logical arguments that language cannot be learned without domain-specific formal constraints on language, and in general changes how
+  1. the success of neural networks weakens logical arguments that lang cannot be learned without domain-specific formal constraints on lang, and in general changes how
-  2. even if neural network training methods are not able to acquire ling struct on the basis of developmentally realistic data, the representations that NNs acquire based on more data are still informative about how language might be represented and processed in the brain (more in Section 4), even if the networks do not arrive at these reprs along the same trajectory
+  2. neural network training methods are not able to acquire linguistic struct on the basis of developmentally realistic data,
+     * hE the representations that NNs acquire based on more data are still informative about how lang might be represented and processed in the brain (more in Section 4), even if the networks do not arrive at these reprs along the same trajec

 ## 3.3 LMs and linguistic traditions

+* LMs may seem to involve concepts that are foreign to ling,
+* nL they emerged in part from intellectual traditions of the study of lang
+  * not necessarily the traditions that have been dominant in ling departments
+* Below we discuss the relationship between schools of ling and the development of LMs and related lang technologies.

-### 3.3.1 The generative tradition of linguistics
+### 3.3.1 The generative tradition of ling

+* It is rare in the history of science for a scientific theory to turn out as disconnected from a corresp engin applic as formal generative ling has turned out to be for LMs.
+We believe this has happened primarily because of a difference in goals between generative ling and LMing, with
+* A historical parallel is informative.
+In the
+  * early 19th century, while
+    Newtonian mechanics did not provide a theory that answered pressing questions about the increasingly complex machines
+  * steam engines.
+Carnot (1824) developed an effective theory of such engines using a new ad-hoc concept of ‘moment of activity’, which eventually developed into the idea of entropy (Clausius, 1865).
+This concept had to be discovered through engineering because the focus of purely theoretical physics was on understanding fundamental mechanics through mathematical methods of increasing elegance.
+  * And yet from the practical project of understanding steam engines emerged a family of concepts that some theoretical physicists now view as more fundamental than even matter itself (Wheeler, 1989).
+* linguistic theory: a similar narrowness in focus, which led it away from considering complex systems for dealing with lang.
+* LMs are, at bottom, models of the stream of lang that is proded/compred
+* theories: lang use, production, comprehension, learning, cognition genly
+* Generative ling:
+  how to build a lang, conceived of as an abstract mental structure that gives rise to a mapping between meaning (that is, a logical form or conceptual–intensional representation) and form (that is, a phonological form or sensorimotor representation) (Chomsky, 1995, 2005; Adger, 2003;
+  Hornstein+ 2005).
+* Stabler (1983): confusion within the field as to whether or not generative linguistic theories are intended to be theories
+  * of the representations used by the brain during processing, as opposed
+  * that constrain possible lang.
+He concludes that
+  * Chomsky and others often conflated theories of grammar and theories of mental representation and processing,
+* gen ling cont: it was claimed that this kind of analysis must take center stage in ling, preceding any analysis of more complex systems for lang processing, use, or learning, since these systems
+  * the latter must operate in ways that make reference to the abstract structures of lang (Chomsky, 1965, Ch.
+1).
+* gen ling has had a huge influence on the engin: programming lang design.
+  * (often contextfree) grammars and parsers, as a way of linking a stream of
+  * the ‘esoteric dialects’ spoken by ‘elaborate machines’ in the Nabokov quote that starts this section.
+* insights to be gained now from the analysis of messy, complex, practical syss, just as happened in physics

-### 3.3.2 The statistical tradition of linguistics
+### 3.3.2 The statistical tradition of ling

+* these traditions were deeply involved in the early development of LMs.
+* distributional semantics: the idea that the semantics of a word is related to the distribution over contexts in which
+  * often cited to Firth (1957, p.
+11), and
+  * developed more systematically by Harris (1954).
+This idea
+* originates from structuralist ling (Saussure, 1916; Bloomfield, 1926)
+  * aim: the development of discovery procedures, which were formal procedures that could be applied to bodies of text in order to discover (and even define) linguistic structures (Harris, 1951).
+  * The most well-developed of these discovery procedures were statistical in
+  * eg Harris (1955): a theory of words and morphemes based on stat co-occurr
+    * a procedure for discovering morpheme boundaries by effectively calculating transitional probabilities, an
+    * idea taken up again much later in the psycholing of lang learning (Saffran+ 1996), and
+    * closely related to tokenization methods such as byte-pair encoding (Shibata+ 1999; Tanaka-Ishii, 2021, Ch.
+11).
+At issue was the
+    * relationship between grammatical structure and the observable statistical structure of a corpus of lang—one of the core questions that linguists working on LMs are interested in again today.
+    * Harris’s work is an intellectual precursor to modern LMs.
+However, in
+* practice [actual history], the statistical structuralism largely supplanted in American ling departments by the generative school,
+  * Chomsky’s (1957) arguments that
+    distributional statistics were irrelevant to linguistic structure and that discovery procedures were a distraction from the putatively ‘core’ questions
+* the statistical analysis of lang continued under the heading of usage-based approaches (Bybee and Hopper, 2001), in which the
+  * key is not a set of underlying formal rules but emergent properties based on the statistics and dynamics of lang use (from which rules or rule-like behavior might emerge).
+Traditions in
+  * typological syntax (Greenberg, 1963; Dryer, 1992),
+  * functionalist syntax (Comrie, 1989; Keenan and Comrie, 1977),
+  * construction grammar (Croft, 2001; Goldberg, 2009),
+  * probabilistic modeling (Bresnan+ 2001, 2007; Christiansen and Chater, 2016),
+  * evolutionary ling (Kirby and Hurford, 2002) have all carried the banner
+* Earlier arguments about
+  the relationship between statistics and structure, and the value of probabilistic methods, mirror many of the points we are making here
+  (Abney, 1996; Pereira, 2000; Manning, 2003; Bresnan+ 2007;
+  Lappin and Shieber, 2007; Norvig, 2012)
+* These statistical traditions of ling played a catalyzing role in the birth of neural networks and LMs.
+The
+  * connectionist framework from which neural LMs emerged overlapped with the statistical tradition in ling, often in conflict with the anti-statistical tradition.
+A major locus of this early
+  * neural networks was about the English past tense, with Rumelhart and McClelland (1987) developing a neural model for forming the past tense from present tense words, triggering much debate (Pinker and Prince, 1988).
+* Elman, a Linguistics PhD, developed an early RNN (1990a) in order to solve the problem of finding linguistic structure in time, a
+  * motivated by findings in ling and psycholing (Frazier and Fodor, 1978)
+  * the basic architecture still underlies many LMs (Feng+ 2024a).
+* Chris Manning, a pioneer in neural and probabilistic models, was
+  * trained as a linguist (Manning, 1995), and argued for a Manning, C. D. (1995).
+    Ergativity: Argument structure and grammatical relations.
+Stanford Uni
+  * statistical approach to syntax (Manning, 2003), before going on to work on
+  * influential neural methods for performing linguistic tasks (e.g., Pennington+ 2014).
+* these figures are sometimes seen as ‘not linguists’.
+  <~ The history of the field and the dominance of the generative tradition
+  * the traditions they emerged from were fundamentally concerned with questions about human lang and cognition and belong under the heading of ling.
+To
+  * we do not think that
+    the success of modern LMs unequivocally supports or refutes any particular intellectual tradition in ling.
+But
+  * nL we think the narrow and exclusive theoretical focus of generative ling, coupled with its relative dominance within American ling departments throughout the late 20th century, caused tragic missed connections in intellectual history, and has left the field of ling diminished compared to where it could be.
+  * Progress in lang science will not come from hyperfocus on any one goal, nor from any one theory of what lang is, nor from one framework for understanding linguistic phenomena.
+Rather,
+  * ling needs to draw on a plurality of perspectives and disciplines
+  * In the current moment, that means leveraging the explosion of intellectual creativity springing forth around LMs.
+  * as the concept of entropy arose from ad-hoc analysis of complex machines and ended up revolutionizing fundamental physics, it is likely that ideas based on LMs will revolutionize ling

-# 4 Where does that leave the science of language?
+# 4 Where does that leave the science of lang?

-How the science of language productively integrates the LM insights
+How the science of lang productively integrates the LM insights

 ## 4.1 Linguistic structure is real

-## 4.2 What LM interpretability can tell us about human language
+## 4.2 What LM interpretability can tell us about human lang

-## 4.4 What the inductive biases of LMs can tell us about language
+## 4.4 What the inductive biases of LMs can tell us about lang

-## 4.6 Functional explanations for human language
+## 4.6 Functional explanations for human lang

-## 4.7 Upshots for linguistics beyond language structure
+## 4.7 Upshots for ling beyond lang structure

 # 5 Conclusion